Erin Brockovich (film)

 Erin Brockovich is a 2000 American biographical legal drama film directed by Steven Soderbergh and written by Susannah Grant.
 The film is a dramatization of the true story of Erin Brockovich, portrayed by Julia Roberts, who initiated a legal case against the Pacific Gas and Electric Company over its culpability for the Hinkley groundwater contamination incident.
-Erin Brockovich premiered in Los Angeles on March 14, 2000, and was released theatrically in the United States by Universal Pictures on March 17, 2000, and internationally by Columbia Pictures.
+Erin Brockovich premiered in Los Angeles on March 14, 2000, and was released theatrically in the United States by Universal Pictures on March 17, 2000, and internationally by Columbia TriStar Film Distributors International.
 It emerged as a critical and commercial success, grossing $256.3 million worldwide.

 The film received five nominations at the 73rd Academy Awards, including Best Picture, Best Director, and Best Supporting Actor (Albert Finney).
 Roberts won Best Actress at the Academy Awards, BAFTA Awards, the Critics Choice Awards, the Golden Globes, and the SAG Awards.
 Additionally, the film won the Critics' Choice Movie Award for Best Director (for Soderbergh, also for Traffic) and the SAG Award for Outstanding Performance by a Male Actor in a Supporting Role (Finney).

 Plot

-In 1993, Erin Brockovich is an unemployed single mother of three children, who has recently been injured in a car crash with a doctor and is suing him.
-Her lawyer, Ed Masry, expects to win, but Erin's explosive courtroom behavior under cross-examination loses her the case, and Ed will not return her phone calls afterwards.
+In 1993, Erin Brockovich is an unemployed single mother of three living in Los Angeles, California.
+After being injured in a car crash with a doctor, she files a lawsuit.
+Her lawyer, Ed Masry, expects to win, but Erin's explosive courtroom behavior under cross-examination loses her the case, and Ed cannot return her phone calls afterwards.
 One day, he arrives at work to find her in the office, apparently working.
-She says that he told her things would work out and they did not, and that she needed a job.
-Ed takes pity on Erin, and she gets a paid job at the office.
+She says he told her things would work out, but they did not, and that she needed a job.
+Sympathizing with Erin, Ed gets her a paid job at the office.

-Erin is given files for a real estate case where the Pacific Gas and Electric Company (PG&E) is offering to purchase the home of Donna Jensen, a resident of Hinkley, California.
-Erin is surprised to see medical records in the file and visits Donna, who explains that she had simply kept all her PG&E correspondence together.
-Donna appreciates PG&E's help: she has had several tumors and her husband has Hodgkin's lymphoma, but PG&E has always supplied a doctor at their own expense.
-Erin asks why they would do that, and Donna replies, "because of the chromium".
+Erin is given files for a real estate case where the Pacific Gas and Electric Company (PG&E) is offering to purchase the home of Donna Jensen, a Hinkley resident.
+Erin is surprised to see medical records in the file and visits Donna, who explains that she had kept all her PG&E correspondence together.
+Donna appreciates PG&E's help: she has had several tumors, and her husband has Hodgkin's lymphoma, but PG&E has always supplied a doctor at their own expense.
+Erin asks why they would do that, and Donna replies, "Because of the chromium".
 Erin begins digging into the case and finds evidence that the groundwater in Hinkley is seriously contaminated with carcinogenic hexavalent chromium, but PG&E has been telling Hinkley residents that they use a safer form of chromium.
-After several days away from the office doing this research, she is fired by Ed until he realizes that she has been working the entire time, and sees what she has found out.
+After several days away from the office doing this research, she is fired by Ed until he realizes she has been working the entire time and sees what she has found, and rehires her.